eileenschaubert/203-accelerate/wp-content/plugins/social-pug/readme.txt

 * **Google Analytics UTM tracking** - Track the source of your incoming traffic with the help of the Google Analytics UTM parameters
 * **Social Media Follow Buttons Widget** - Place social media follow buttons for the following social media networks: Facebook, Twitter, Google+, Pinterest, LinkedIn, Reddit, Instagram, YouTube, Vimeo, SoundCloud, Twitch, Yummly and Behance.
 Use the [socialpug_follow] shortcode to place the follow buttons anywere in your template files
 * **Sharable Quotes ( Click to Tweet ) Feature** - Let your readers easily share a custom tweet with just one click
-* **Top Social Media Shared Posts Widget** - Want to showcase your most shared articles?
+* **Top Social Media Shared Posts Widget** - Want to showcase your most social shared articles?
 No problem.
 You can use this widget in any widget area to add your top shared posts
 * **Import / Export Settings** - Move all the settings from one website to another with just a few clicks

+= Powerful Social Sharing Features =

+**Social Proof**
+Display social sharing counts for each social media network, for positive social media proof.

+**Click to Tweet**
+Let your users share your posts on Twitter with just one click.

+**Social Media Custom Content**
+Customize the social media images and descriptions that your users share on their social media profiles.

 = Help us Translate =
 We want to reach as many people as possible.
 Help us translate the plugin in your language and get a 20% discount code for your premium purchases.
 Contact us here: http://devpups.com/support/